Here’s our pick of ten restaurants that won’t break the bank, outstretch your overdraft or mean the rent doesn’t get paid.

 The original of this two-branched Thai restaurant gained popularity at Brixton Village for its hefty flavours, intricate spicing, low prices and BYO licence.
 It now follows the same formula for its second opening in Battersea, not far from Clapham Junction station.
 All the classics are present, and correct, and we find the standard of meat and fish to be notably higher than at many a shabby Thai.
 The atmosphere at both restaurants is informal and bustling, though the Battersea branch is a touch smarter.

 So popular are the udon noodles here that there’s often a queue just to get at them.
 It’s worth the wait if you’re a noodle fan, though, as these are widely held as the capital’s best.
-Choose from a hefty portion of hot or cold noodles, hot or cold broth, and many a meat, fish or veg topping for between £7 and £15.
+Choose from a hefty portion of hot or cold noodles, hot or cold broth, and many a meat, fish or veg topping for between £6.90 and £10.90.
+There's also a range of topped rice dishes (£5.90-£13.90) and small plates.

 Mamuska, Elephant & Castle

-It may not surprise you that a restaurant set inside the Elephant & Castle shopping centre is pretty cheap, but if you’re yet to try it then the quality might do.
-It’s Polish fare, dished out in canteen-style (grab a tray), so don’t expect anything too refined, but hearty portions costing just £3 for starters and £6 for mains are well-flavoured and very enjoyable all the same.
+This has now moved over the road from the ill-fated Elephant and Castle shopping centre but there's still the same no-nonsense decor and food inside.
+It’s Polish food, dished out in canteen-style, so don’t expect anything too refined, but hearty portions start at around £3 for starters and £7 for mains are well-flavoured and very enjoyable all the same.
 A glass of wine, beer or cider is £3, at weekends a litre jug of spicy bloody mary is £9, and freshly squeezed orange juice is just £1.
 A double-shot of Polish Wyborowa, Zubrowka or Krupnik vodka is only £3, too.

-Hot and cold meze is order of the day at this second Meza opening in a part of south London known for little other than curry houses.
-From hummus to Merguez-style sausages, brilliantly crisp potato bites and many a vibrant salad, dishes are made with love by an ex-West End chef but cost far less than you would pay in that part of town — they start at under £4 and head to little over £9.
+Hot and cold meze is the order of the day at this second Meza opening in a part of south London known for its curry houses.
+From hummus to Merguez-style sausages, brilliantly crisp potato bites and many a vibrant salad, dishes are made with love by an ex-West End chef but cost far less than you would pay in that part of town — they start at under £4 and go up to £12.50.

 Silk Road, Camberwell

-This off-the-beaten-track Sichuan restaurant has built up quite a following for its dumplings, which are juicy within, slightly crisp outside, packed with tender minced meats and cost less than £3 for 10.
-Beers and wines are similarly cheap, resulting in a meal that's ideal for group-sharing and unlikely to cost more than a tenner.
+This off-the-beaten-track Sichuan restaurant has built up quite a following for its dumplings, which are juicy within, slightly crisp outside, packed with tender minced meats and cost £4 for 10.
+Everything on the menu is excellent, however.
+Beers and wines are similarly cheap, resulting in a meal that's ideal for group sharing and unlikely to cost more than fifteen quid.

 The Vincent Rooms, Westminster

 From carefully created classic dishes with a modern twist, to attentive service, this plush restaurant feels far too classy for the price.
 The catch?
 Well, it’s run by Westminster Kingsway College and staffed by their cheffing and hospitality students.
 If that puts anyone off, then all the more space for the rest of us; the students are overseen by pros at all times and our experience (as well as that of other reviewers) is that it’s a pretty slick operation.
 The menu is constantly changing but expect the likes of pan-fried sea bream with crab risotto and samphire, or pork belly roasted in dark ale.
-Mains are in the region of £8-£12, starters and desserts £4-£6.
+Mains are in the region of £9-£12, starters and desserts £4-£6.
+The restaurant closes for college holidays, so check timings before you travel.

 Also see our follow-up feature with 10 more great restaurants you can dine at for under £20 a head.